top of page

 Understand and Overcome Defensiveness and Blame Shifting

-If you're constantly asking yourself "why am I so defensive?" or notice you immediately justify yourself when receiving feedback, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why am I so defensive?" or noticing you immediately justify yourself when receiving feedback?

 Defensiveness doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 Defensiveness